-As a Creative Technologies volunteer, you can contribute to changing mindsets, helping the local non-profit team create campaigns that encourage the local community to take action in their own neighborhood.
+As a Content Creator For Impact volunteer, you can contribute to changing mindsets, helping the local non-profit team create campaigns that encourage the local community to take action in their own neighborhood.

 Volunteers will initially work with our local team and the staff of the organizations to understand the specific needs they will be supporting, and to agree on a set of deliverables for their project period.

 - Designing marketing material such as flyers, website content, social media posts, logos

 - Creating mini-campaigns to raise public awareness of the environmental and social issues in the city